 1. Script the video before filming it

-To create a professional video, always write a great video script and storyboard before you start filming.
+How to make a professional video?
+The key to a high-quality and stunning video is always to write a great video script and storyboard before you start filming.
 This saves time and money during the shoot, so you can focus on getting the best footage rather than debating what’s going on in the scene.

 You may realize during filming that you want to add or remove lines from the script, and it’s always easier to make edits to an existing transcript rather than making it all up as you go along.